codefresh-io/docs.codefresh.io/_docs/kb/articles/external-secrets-operators-aws-secrets-manager.md

       - RespectIgnoreDifferences=false
 ```

+{% endraw %}

-This application is going to deploy in the `testing` namespace. so all the items before are name spaced spacific and can be reused in different namespace.
-Now save, commit and push these items to your git repo.
+This application is going to be deployed in the `testing` namespace.
+All the items before are name-spaced specific and can be reused in different namespaces.
+Now save, commit, and push these items to your git repo.

 #### Verification

-Now you should see the Application in your the dashboard.
-You should see a k8s secret that has all the key value pairs that you created in AWS Secrets Manager.
-You can run the following command to verify its there.
+Now you should see the Application in your dashboard.
+You should see a k8s secret that has all the key-value pairs that you created in AWS Secrets Manager.
+You can run the following command to verify it's there.

+{% raw %}

 ```shell
 kubectl get secrets -n testing my-secret -o yaml
 ```

+{% endraw %}

-You should see something similiar below for your secret.
+You should see something similar below for your secret.

+{% raw %}

 ```yaml
 apiVersion: v1